 I first became familiar with Igneous Skis and Igneous Snowboards from a chica named Jess Turtur.
 She would always share about help making the boards, how fascinating the process was, and how Igneous boards are so well crafted.
 When I heard Igneous could make any board you could dream of, I was inspired to have one made.

 I then discovered that the prototypes laying around the shop are something more than I could have envisioned.
 Looking at these boards activate neurons in your brain.
 I was able to try a few out and ended up buying one that had a feel that I have never felt before under my feet.
 I now knew what it’s like to have a custom-made board.
 Even know I did not design the board, it felt like I did.
 (Mike Parris designed it who is Igneous)

 Thru the years Mike has shared the thought process of his snowboard designs with me.
 His understanding of boards and skis, and incite on how it might ride and feel is very different from someone who works at a board shop slinging you a mass-produced board.
 These are made with his hands and mind.
 You could compare it to music.
 Instead of listening or playing, he is writing, conducting and playing.
 It’s like how they made boards in the old days.
 Ok, ok, I got a little sidetracked but back to the Igneous Swallow Tail series snowboards.
 They are one of a kind!

 I have ridden three different sizes of these amazing planks of wood.
-Each of them has their own character.
+Each of them has its own character.
 One thing they all agree on is their swallowtail.
 Which means you have the ability to use your tail like a fin on a surfboard.
 All of them were shredded in powder conditions in the backcountry and the 167 and 187 I rode at JHMR for a day or two.

 Igneous 147 Snowboard